The brain is the most complex organ in the human body and is responsible for our every thought, action, memory, feeling and subjective experience.

 ARE YOU LOOKING TO GET YOUR PhD IN BIOMEDICAL ENGINEERING

 Master of Engineering Science in Biomedical Engineering – Research

 This Master of Engineering Science in Biomedical Engineering research programme is aimed at developing engineering science research...

-The Institute for Biomedical Engineering’s (IBE) vision is to become a lighthouse of academic excellence, in both the students it graduates and the research it develops, with a focus on solving African problems.
+The IBE’s vision is to become a lighthouse of academic excellence, in both the students it graduates and the research it develops, with a focus on solving African problems.

 BERG is committed to being the leading biomedical engineering research group in South Africa, that is recognised internationally for its excellence, innovation, unique approach, and solution driven performance.
 BERG strives to advance knowledge in service of society.